thejqs/pwsa_outages/README.md

 }
 ```

-All this assumes is that you install the reqs.txt dependencies and have a directory ready to take the pdfs as they come in as this runs.
+All this assumes is that you install the reqs.txt dependencies, probably in a virtual environment, and have a directory ready to take the pdfs as they come in as this runs.
+After that, a simple `python3 outages_scraper.py` gets the party started.

 ```python
 def run_scrape(url):